Monmouth County NJ Workers’ Compensation Attorneys

 A complete list of benefits provided to New Jersey sick and/or injured workers can be found at New Jersey’s Department of Labor and Workforce Development website.

-What type of Injuries are Covered in Workers’ Compensation?
+What Type of Injuries are Covered in Workers’ Compensation?

 Any injury that arises out of the course of your employment is covered.
 Some common causes of injuries are slip and/or trip and fall, injuries due to lifting, bending or twisting and injuries from a motor vehicle accident while driving for work.
-Other injuries or illnesses may be caused from occupational exposures which include repetitive motions.
-Some common injuries or illnesses that are covered are:

 - Muscle and ligament sprains, strains, and tears.